srike27/jetPR-source/src/ros_arduino/ros_arduino_base/README.md

 - Off-board, the encoder data is processed to determine the pose of base.
 - In addition, the standard velocity topic (twist) is converted to left and right velocities.

-## Current motor drivers
+## Current motor driver connections ##
-- Dual MC33926 Motor Drivers Carrier
-- DFRobot L298P Motor Shield (2A)
+- leftPWM 8
+- leftDIR 22
+- leftBRK 10

+- rightPWM 9
+- rightDIR 23
+- rightBRK 11

+## Current Encoder Connections ##
+- leftENCA 2
+- leftENCB 3

+- rightENCA 19
+- rightENCB 18